leolanese/Open-Source-JS-Resources/README.md

 # Open-Source-JS-Resources
-A selected Open Source JS Resource
+A selected Open Source JS Resource.
+Please, if you feel any of these book are cool: buy it or support de authors!

 ### JavaScript Frameworks and Resources
 + [Free JavaScript frameworks resources and tutorials - English](https://github.com/vhf/free-programming-books/blob/master/javascript-frameworks-resources.md)